 How can I serve on the Advisory Committee?

-The various formal and informal stakeholder groups will select their representative to the Advisory Committee.
-Those currently serving as officers or committee chairs of stakeholder groups are exempted from also serving as Advisory Committee members so that other stakeholder group members have an opportunity to serve their group.
+Our preference is that the various formal and informal stakeholder groups will select their representative to the Advisory Group.
+The RSC will also invite stakeholder group representatives based on stakeholder group input, congregant requests to serve, and in other situations where the stakeholder groups are unable to identify a representative.
+Those currently serving as officers or committee chairs of stakeholder groups are exempted from also serving as Advisory Group members so that other members have an opportunity to serve in a CA volunteer capacity.
 Each stakeholder group will select their advisory group representative.
-In early March Charna and Joe will send out a request for via email requesting those interested in serving on the Advisory Committee to indicate their interest via an email to email@example.com.
+In early March Charna and Joe sent out a request for via email requesting those interested in serving on the Advisory Group to indicate their interest via an email to email@example.com.

 Will all CA stakeholders’ groups have Advisory Committee representatives?

 That depends.
-Smaller or more informal stakeholder groups may choose to “share” an Advisory Committee member who will represent more than one group.
-Other stakeholder groups may decide to forego appointing an Advisory Committee member and just participate as individuals in other congregation-wide activities designed to collect input into the Rabbi selection process.
+Smaller or more informal stakeholder groups may choose to “share” an Advisory Group member who will represent more than one group.
+Other stakeholder groups may decide to forego appointing an Advisory Group member and just participate as individuals in other congregation-wide activities designed to collect input into the Rabbi selection process.

 What about members that are not on a CA Committee or in a CA organization but represent an important demographic?

 Many of the stakeholder groups we’ve identified are more informal groups that represent demographics and interests as opposed to committees and organizations.
 You will find a list of stakeholder groups on our Congregation Albert’s Journey to a New Rabbi web page.
 Please contact us at our CA RSC email listed at the end of this FAQ if you believe there is a stakeholder group we have unintentionally omitted.
 Once the Advisory Group is finalized, we will update the stakeholder groups list with the name of their Advisory Group member and share it with the congregation, as well as post it on our webpage.